This article on the most Instagrammable spots in Singapore was last updated in June 2020.

 The exteriors of this highly Instagrammable spot in Singapore are absolutely stunning.
 Expect pastel colors lined with floral patterned walls, gorgeous greenery and beautifully clean floor tiles (even the driveways are tiled!) on the five foot way under the overhanging first floors.

 One road up is the trendy Kampong Bahru Road with a multitude of cafes and eateries that are equally as aesthetically pleasing as Blair Road.
-Top recommendations include Strangers Reunion, Highlander Coffee Espresso Bar and Highball Singapore.
+Top recommendations include Strangers Reunion and Highlander Coffee Espresso Bar.

 Murals in Tiong Bahru